 exploring new cultures.

-The last two years I have led workshops
+The last six years I have led workshops

-in Bali.
+Rainbow preformed in Japan.
 We can be anywhere in the world when

 our hearts are our home.